Curovearth/Learning-Linux/Week 3/README.md

         - Check the current permission settings: `ls -l hello_world.sh`
         - Making it executable for all users: `chmod +x hello_world.sh`
     - Run your bash script: `$ ./hello_world.sh`

+> In the current folder you'll be able to see `greet.sh` which can be run in your terminal using the command below `$ bash greet.sh`

+Output:
+    - Enter your name: <your_name>
+    - Welcome <your_name>
+    - Congratulations!
+You just created and ran your first shell script using Bash on IBM Skills Network.